IbtissemSghayri/SUNIT/README.md

 It is an esp32-based drone.
 It has a camera used to detect solar panals defects and help improve the efficiency of the panels by detecting overheat.
 The design of the drone integrates a camera, a gps and an mpu-6050.

+# How does it work ?
+The drone is equiped with a thermal camera that will scan the panals and connect in real time with a dashboard in order to analyse the panals data and detect defeated ones and the ones overheating, before the damage would happen.

+ # Components
+1 Chassis for the drone
+4 Brushless Motor
+4 Electronic Speed Controller (ESC)
+1 MPU-6050
+1 PDB XT60
+1 LiPo Battery
+1 GPS NEO 6M
+1 ESP32
+1 ESP32-CAM [The idea was to use a thermal camera but we could not afford it so we used an ESP32-CAM for the prototype]

 # Componants Testing
 The testing of the Brushless motors was done according to this scheme
 <img width="928" height="470" alt="image" src="https://github.com/user-attachments/assets/686b6336-3cdc-4aa5-b3c8-d96f34e0446e" />